 Which are your favourite Urban Decay eyeshadow shades?
 If you want to try something a little bit brighter why not take a look at my post all about how to dazzle with the rainbow Urban Decay Moondust Eyeshadow Palette?

-Urban Decay Eyeshadows are priced at £15 each, from the Urban Decay website.
+Urban Decay Eyeshadows are priced at £15 each, and there are over 100 shades to choose from, on the Urban Decay website.

 If you enjoyed reading this blog post why not follow Beauty Best Friend at Bloglovin?